raspberrypilearning/robot-antenna/en/step_4.md

 + Take the jumper wire that is connected to the short leg of the LED and plug it onto the pin labelled **GND** on the diagram.
 This pin provides grounding to the LED, rather like connecting it to the negative side of a battery.

-When you have plugged in both wires, you have a circuit and your LED should be on.
+When you have plugged in both wires, you have a circuit.

++ Power on your Raspberry Pi and your LED should switch on.
 If it is not, make sure that you have plugged the jumper wires into the correct pins by checking the diagram above.

 **Why does the LED shine?**